A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Obstructions

 \section{Structural Obstructions}

 The Structural Applicability Criterion is equally effective in identifying domains in which Algebraic Phase Theory cannot apply.
-Failure of any one of the criteria obstructs the existence of a meaningful phase theoretic structure in a structural, rather than technical, sense.
+Failure of any one of the criteria obstructs the existence of a non-artificial phase-theoretic structure within the present framework.

 Although Theorem~\ref{thm:applicability} is stated as an equivalence, its two directions play conceptually different roles.
 The forward direction identifies the precise structural conditions under which Algebraic Phase Theory applies, while the reverse direction implies, by contrapositive, that failure of any one condition prevents applicability.
 The purpose of the following result is to isolate this obstruction explicitly.
-Doing so makes precise the sense in which Algebraic Phase Theory is not merely selective but prohibitive.
-Outside the structural regime identified in Theorem~\ref{thm:applicability}, no nondegenerate, non artificial phase theoretic structure compatible with the intrinsic interaction of the domain can exist.
+Doing so makes precise the sense in which Algebraic Phase Theory imposes strong structural constraints on admissible domains.
+Outside the structural regime identified in Theorem~\ref{thm:applicability}, no nondegenerate, non-artificial phase-theoretic structure compatible with the intrinsic interaction framework considered here can be constructed.
 This formulation allows failure modes to be analysed directly as no go results, rather than only as logical negations of existence.

 \begin{theorem} Let $D$ be a mathematical or physical domain equipped with a notion of interaction or evolution.
-If $D$ violates at least one condition of Theorem~\ref{thm:applicability}, then $D$ admits no nondegenerate Algebraic Phase Theory structure compatible with its intrinsic interaction. \end{theorem}
+If $D$ violates at least one condition of Theorem~\ref{thm:applicability}, then $D$ admits no nondegenerate Algebraic Phase Theory structure compatible with its intrinsic interaction framework within the present setting. \end{theorem}

 \begin{proof} Assume that $D$ violates at least one condition of the Structural Applicability Criterion.
 We show that in each case a required axiom of a non-artificial APT structure fails.

 \emph{Failure of Phase Duality.} Suppose there is no nondegenerate phase pairing.
 Then for any candidate choice of dual labels $\widehat{\mathcal P}$ and any candidate pairing